chasemccoy/www/posts/2024-08-04-new-domain.md

 title: chsmc.org
 ---

 Programming note: the domain for this website has changed! chasem.co is out, and **[chsmc.org](/)** is in.

-All existing links and feeds should redirect automatically, but please let me know if you see otherwise.
+All existing links and feeds should redirect automatically, because [good URIs don't change](https://www.w3.org/Provider/Style/URI), but please let me know if you see otherwise.

-Why the change?
+Why the switch?
 A few things:

 - Pronouncing my email address (@chasem.co) always resulted in spelling it out anyway, and "do you mean .com?" was a frequent response.
 - `chsmc` is increasingly the handle I'm using online whenever `chase` is not available (so, most of the time).